Texas Worker Rights Attorney

-Texas labor laws establish minimum wage, fair treatment of employees, and a safe workplace environment for both employees and management.
+Texas labor laws establish a minimum wage, fair treatment of employees, and a safe workplace environment for employees and management.
 They function in tandem with federal legislation and cover topics including as

 - overtime compensation

 Minimum Wage in Texas

 Texas’ minimum wage remains at the federal level of $7.25 per hour.
 Furthermore, the Texas Minimum Wage Act was enacted by the state.
 This act establishes criteria for the minimum wage for non-exempt employees.
 These employees must be provided with a documented account of earnings that details their compensation and enables civil law remedies if the Texas Minimum Wage Act is breached.

 This act also forbids employers from paying any less than the federal minimum wage.
 Workers in Texas can bargain for greater salaries as well.
 Tipped employees may be paid less than the minimum wage if the tips are adequate to bring their hourly equivalent up to at least $7.25 per hour.
 The minimum tipped pay in Texas is $2.13 per hour.

 There are no labor rules in Texas that govern the payment of overtime.
 Federal laws, on the other hand, apply and set overtime at 1.5 times ordinary pay.
 The Fair Labor Standards Act, or FLSA, mandates all employers to pay overtime for any hours worked more than 40 in a given week.
 Employees exempt from overtime laws (exempt employees) are not eligible to earn this over time.

 There are rules to protect workers’ rights regarding overtime, record-keeping, and equitable compensation at the state and federal levels.
 Furthermore, workers under a specific age are shielded from potentially hazardous employment or job deemed improper for their age.